 Most bone tumors are benign with minimal possibility of becoming cancerous.
 There are several benign bone tumor subtypes with osteochondroma the most common and known to develop between the ages of 10 and 30.
 More often it affects males rather than females during childhood or adolescence, initially appearing as an overgrowth of cartilage or bone on the surface of a bone on the leg, pelvis, scapula, or arm.
 Unless osteochondroma is malignant, it typically does not require treatment; however, you should have a qualified orthopedic oncologist monitor the tumor for any changes or complications.
-Los Angeles’s Dr. Daniel C. Allison is one of the few physicians in the country to specialize in bone tumors and has extensive experienced and specialized knowledge in treating bone tumors, including ostechondroma.
-Contact An Oncology Specialist
+Los Angeles’s Dr. Daniel C. Allison is one of the few physicians in the country to specialize in bone tumors and has extensive experience and specialized knowledge in treating bone tumors, including osteochondroma.
+Contact An Osteochondroma Specialist

 Osteochondroma is rare, appearing in only two or three individuals per million each year.
 But in its benign form (single tumor osteochondroma), it is considered one of the more common subtypes, appearing in 35 to 40 percent of total cases.
 Research does not offer any conclusive evidence on the origin of single tumor osteochondroma, other than it could be caused by a gene defect.
-There is more known about the multiple tumor subtype, also referred to as hereditary multiple osteochondromatosis, as 70 percent of this variety appears in families and is inherited.
+There is more known about the multiple tumor subtypes, also referred to as hereditary multiple osteochondromatosis, as 70 percent of this variety appears in families and is inherited.
 Patients with multiple hereditary osteochondromas have more tumors and are more likely to develop a chondrosarcoma than patients with a single osteochondroma.
 Another subtype is synovial chondromatosis, but this variety is a rare, benign subtype involving the synovium, a thin layer of tissue lining the joints.
 However, the presence of this type of tumor could put joints at risk of severe damage and osteoarthritis.
 Early treatment is important for relieving painful symptoms and preventing further damage.

 Symptoms and Risk Factors